cshelpucla/wps_rest_api/README.md

 8. It is fairly simple to add new tables to this service and it was designed to allow very simple process for transitioning SQL access      to table entities into REST API paradime.

+9. code lives in this location on 59.9.30.45 machine

+   /home/ubuntu/wps_rest_api

+   to start the service just run npm start

 ### below is list of operations supported by the API in form of example curl calls

 ip 52.9.30.45 is public and available - elastic IP on AWS assiged to instance running node.js service